-The Fund is committed to being a long term steward of the assets in which it invests and expects this approach to protect and enhance the value of the Fund in the long term.
-In making investment decisions, the Fund seeks and receives proper advice from internal and external advisers with the requisite knowledge and skills.
+The Board is committed to being a long-term steward of the assets in which it invests and expects this approach to protect and enhance the value of the Fund in the long term.

-The Fund requires its investment managers to integrate all material financial factors, including corporate governance, environmental, social, and ethical considerations, into the decision-making process for all Fund investments.
+The Board requires its investment managers to integrate all material financial factors, including corporate governance, environmental, social, and ethical considerations, into the decision-making process for all Fund investments.
 It expects its managers to follow good practice and use their influence as major institutional investors and long-term stewards of capital to promote good practice in the investee companies and markets to which the Fund is exposed.

-The Fund expects its investment managers (and specifically the London Collective Investment Vehicle through which the Fund will increasingly invest) to undertake appropriate monitoring of current investments with regard to their policies and practices on all issues which could present a material financial risk to the long-term performance of the Fund, such as corporate governance and environmental factors.
-The Fund expects its fund managers to integrate material ESG factors within its investment analysis and decision making and has invited them to outline how they approach this and whether they are signatories to the UN Principles of Responsible Investment.
+The Fund expects its investment managers (and specifically the London CIV through which the Fund will increasingly invest) to undertake appropriate monitoring of current investments with regard to their policies and practices on all issues which could present a material financial risk to the long-term performance of the Fund, including ESG factors.

-Effective monitoring and identification of these issues can enable engagement with boards and management of investee companies to seek resolution of potential problems at an early stage.
+Effective monitoring and identification of these issues can enable engagement with investee companies to seek resolution of potential problems at an early stage.
 Where collaboration is likely to be the most effective mechanism for encouraging issues to be addressed, the Fund expects its investment managers to participate in joint action with other institutional investors as permitted by relevant legal and regulatory codes.
 The Fund monitors this activity on an ongoing basis with the aim of maximising its impact and effectiveness.